Dallas Love Field: World War I

-The 865th Aero Squadron (Repair), was formed at Love Field in March 1918 as a support unit for JN-4 aircraft repair and maintenance.
-It was assigned to the Aviation Repair Depot, Dallas Texas (at Love Field) in April 1918.
-It was demobilized in March 1919.
+The 865th Aero Squadron (Repair) was formed at Love Field in March 1918 as a JN-4 aircraft repair and maintenance support unit.
+It was assigned to the Aviation Repair Depot, Dallas, Texas (at Love Field), in April 1918 and demobilized in March 1919.

 With the sudden end of World War I in November 1918, the future operational status of Love Field was unknown.
 Many local officials speculated the U.S. government would keep the field open because of the outstanding combat record established by Love-trained pilots in Europe.
 Locals also pointed to the optimal weather conditions in the Dallas area for flight training.
-Cadets in flight training on November 11, 1918, were allowed to complete their training; however, no new cadets were assigned to the base.
+On November 11, 1918, cadets in flight training were allowed to complete their training; however, no new cadets were assigned to the base.
 The separate training squadrons were consolidated into a single Flying School detachment, as many of the personnel assigned were being demobilized.

 Inter-war years

-In December 1919, Love Field was deactivated as an active duty airfield and converted into a storage facility for surplus De Havilland and JN-4 aircraft, some of the latter having been brought bought back by the Curtiss Aeroplane and Motor Company in the spring of 1919.
+In December 1919, Love Field was deactivated as an active duty airfield and converted into a storage facility for surplus De Havilland and JN-4 aircraft, some of the latter having been repurchased by the Curtiss Aeroplane and Motor Company in the spring of 1919.
 In what was called "the largest recruiting mission in the spring and summer of 1919", Lt.
 Col. Henry B. Clagett began with seven DH-4s departing Dallas and flying as far as Boston.
-A small caretaker unit was assigned to the facility for administrative reasons and it was used intermittently to support small military units.
+A small caretaker unit was assigned to the facility for administrative reasons, and it was used intermittently to support small military units.

 In January 1921, 1st Lt William D. Coney attempted to fly from San Diego to Jacksonville with just one stop—at Love Field.
 In 1921, the aviation repair depot next to Love Field moved to Kelly Field in San Antonio to consolidate with the supply depot at Kelly and form the San Antonio Intermediate Air Depot.
 In 1923, Dallas was a route point between Muskogee and Kelly Field on the southern division of the model airway.
-However, by 1923, the decision had been made to phase down all activities at the new base in accordance with sharply reduced military budgets and it was closed.
+However, by 1923, the decision had been made to phase down all activities at the new base in accordance with sharply reduced military budgets, and it was closed.
 The War Department had ordered the small caretaker force at Love Field to dismantle all remaining structures and to sell them as surplus.
 The War Department leased out the vacant land to local farmers and ranchers.

-In 1928, Dallas purchased Love Field, which opened for civilian use (first passenger service was by the National Air Transport company).
-On April 9, 1932, the first paved runways at the airfield were completed, and in March 1939 the airfield had 21 weekday airline departures: 9 American, 8 Braniff and 4 Delta.
+In 1928, Dallas purchased Love Field, which opened for civilian use (the first passenger service was by the National Air Transport company).
+On April 9, 1932, the first paved runways at the airfield were completed.
+In March 1939, the airfield had 21 weekday airline departures: 9 American, 8 Braniff and 4 Delta.
 On October 6, 1940, Love Field's Lemmon Avenue Terminal Building opened on the east side of the airfield.